clux/facemaulers/north/boreal-valley.md

 A: "Stop it you fool."
 Throws iron band over him again, but this time also covering his eyes.

 Apparating behind; two female devas softly land.
 Elegant, but strong, wielding ornate golden maces.
 Devas: "You are defiling the champion of the ram-lord.
-Keep your hands up and fingers separated."
+Raise your hands up and keep your fingers separated."
 Arklem: "I would, but I have better things to do." **twinned Power Word Stun / Hold Person**
 Arklem: "I'll take those." **drives daggers through their eyes**